panlm/workshop-colo/kubernetes/persistentstorage.rst

           volumes:
           - name: abs
             persistentVolumeClaim:
-              claimName: ntnx-pvc-demo
+              claimName: ntnx-pvc-demo-xxx

 - navigate to **Pods** page, and create a new pod

     - pod name is **myapp-pod**

-    - pod will use pvc named **ntnx-pvc-demo**
+    - pod will use pvc named by your self before, like **ntnx-pvc-demo-123**

     .. figure:: images/per7.png